Vinay12345-neutron/DaSH-Lab-Induction-Assignment-2025/part2_paper_analysis/Analysis.md

 The system maintains a Block Table for each sequence, mapping its Logical KV Blocks to non-contiguous Physical KV Blocks stored in GPU DRAM.

-The PagedAttention kernel is modified to read the key and value vectors block-wise using this block table mapping (Figure 5).
+The PagedAttention kernel is modified to read the key and value vectors block-wise using this block table mapping.
 This non-contiguous access decouples the logical view of the sequence from the physical memory layout, eliminating the contiguous memory requirement.

 **Dynamic Block Allocation:**